-Foundation Stage
+Early Years Foundation Stage

-We teach PSHCE to children in Foundation Stage as an integral part of the topic work covered during the year.
-As the reception class is part of the Foundation Stage of the National Curriculum, we relate the PSHCE aspects of the children's work to the objectives set out in the Early Learning Goals (ELGs) which underpin the curriculum planning for children aged three to five.
-Our teaching in PSHCE matches the aim of developing a child's personal, emotional and social development as set out in the ELGs.
+We teach PSED as part of our Early Years curriculum to children in Foundation Stage, as an integral part of their learning and development during their time in EYFS.
+We relate the PSED aspects to the objectives set out in the Early Years Framework which underpin the curriculum planning for children aged three to five.
+Our teaching in PSED matches the aim of developing a child's personal, emotional and social development.
 We also support citizenship education in the Foundation Stage when we teach 'how to develop a child's knowledge and understanding of the world'.

-Values And Attitudes
+Values and Attitudes